stevensouza/automon/examples/README.md

 **java   -Dorg.automon=sysout -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml -javaagent:libs/aspectjweaver.jar -classpath libs/automon-1.0-SNAPSHOT.jar:libs/playground-1.0-SNAPSHOT.jar com.stevesouza.automon.annotations.AnnotationTester**

 * -Dorg.automon=sysout - Specifies what implementation should be used to monitor your program.
-In this case we are simply printing all invocations with System.out.println(..);
+In this case we are simply printing all invocations with System.out.println(..);.
+Should you specify one of the other monitoring options such as jamon, javasimon, metrics make sure you include those jars in the classpath too.
 * -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml - Standard AspectJ syntax for configuring the weaver.
 For
 Automon you will put your 'pointcuts' here that specify what parts of your code you would like to monitor.
 See the /config directory for a few examples